 Seoul National University (BM) New York University (MM)

 Haeyun Kim is a pianist, educator and versatile composer who specializes in orchestral music for film, dance, theatre, and concerts.
 Her music stimulates visual exploration that serves as a musical narrative, filled with colorful harmony, unique elegant melody, and rich texture.
 Born and raised in Seoul, South Korea, Haeyun has been immersed in music for over 20 years.
 She started playing piano when she was 4 years old, and studied musical composition in Seoul Arts High School and Seoul National University where she earned her Bachelor of Arts degree.
 She graduated NYU Steinhardt School as a master degree of Film Scoring at New York University.
 As an eclectic musician, she has also worked as orchestrator, conductor, piano accompanist and arranger in many projects and now enjoys a growing reputation in New York especially as a film composer.

-Manhattan School of music (BM) New York University (MM)
+Miami University (BM) New York University (MM) Rutger's University (DMA)